um-grex/grex-docs/content/english/software/containers.md

 NVIDIA provides many pre-built Docker container images on their [NGC Cloud](https://ngc.nvidia.com/), together with instructions on how to pull and run them.
 Many software developers also put images to various container registries, such as DockerHub or Quay.io, or distribute the sources of containers along with Dockerfiles; all these can be used, but "your mileage may vary".
 Podman would usually run Docker containers without changes to the command line parameters.
-It is a good idea to run a test job for a given container and use __nvidia-smi__ command on the node the job runs on to check whether the image is actually able to utilize the GPU(s).
+It is a good idea to run a test job for a given container and use __nvidia-smi__ command on the node the job runs on to check whether the image is able to utilize the GPU(s).

 ---